 - Students must be MA residents and live within a 30 mile radius of Northeastern University.

 - Students Entering 6-8th grades the Fall following the program are eligible to apply.
 Students from any schools (public, private, home schooled, etc) are eligible.

-- An even number of males and females will be selected, in addition to an even split between 6, 7th and 8th grade students from a diverse range of demographic backgrounds.
+- Approximately 30 students will be accepted to the program.
+An even number of males and females will be selected, in addition to an even split between 6, 7th and 8th grade students from a diverse range of demographic backgrounds.

 - Students may only participate in the program once.

 - Program cost is $500 total ($250 per week).